01 · The feeling

 Our game-changing AI-powered platform automates your real-estate transaction management workflows.

 Ava reads your emails and your contracts.
-She knows which email belongs to which deal.
-She tells you what to do next.
+It knows which email belongs to which deal, and tells you what to do next.

-Experience the future of transaction management with thousands of satisfied real-estate professionals!
+Experience the future of transaction management with thousands of satisfied professionals!

-First intake free.
-No subscription, no commitment.
+First intake free, no subscription.
 Connect Gmail, upload a contract, and Ava handles the rest.

-Leverage Ava's cutting-edge contract-reading capabilities to streamline your coordination process.
+Leverage cutting-edge contract-reading capabilities to streamline your coordination process.

-Ava reads the full contract before you open it.
-Every date, every party, every contingency — including the ones the agent missed.
+Ava reads the full contract before you open it: every date, every party, every contingency, including the ones that got missed.

 Retired phrases